ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

 This directory contains the Terraform code that is used to deploy the main infrastructure of the Sample Application to AWS.

+Based on where the Terraform code is located, the infrastructure will be deployed to the respective environment (`dev` or `prod`).

-You may freely change and edit the Terraform code to suit your needs, but make sure to test the changes before deploying them to production!
+You may freely change and edit the Terraform code to suit your needs, but make sure to test the changes in `dev` before deploying them to `prod`!

 More information on the overall architecture of the Sample Application can be found below under [Cloud Architecture](#cloud-architecture).

 > [!CAUTION]
-> If you are a developer, make sure to change the name of the S3 bucket used in the Terraform code to the name used
+> If you are a developer, make sure to change the name of the S3 bucket used in the `dev` Terraform code to the name
-> above under [`create-ecr`](#create-ecr)!
+> used above under [`create-ecr`](#create-ecr)!
 If not, you will get an error as the bucket already exists.
->
-> However, do not commit the changes made to the Terraform code to the repository as this will cause an error upstream
-> when the main repository attempts to deploy the infrastructure!

 > [!TIP]
 > Terraform does not care about how you structure your code within the same directory.
 You can split your code into